Freshman Year Initiative

 - Academic Enrichment: University College provides a variety of programs to make the first-year experience special.
 Some of these programs include

-- Living-Learning Communities: Some first-year students are able to connect their learning community with their campus living experience.
+- Fusion FIGS: Some first-year students are able to opt into connecting their FIG with campus living.

 - Chancellor's Reading Club: First-year students read a common text selected each year.